okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/customize-authz-server/main/index.md

 ---
-title: Create an Authorization Server
+title: Create an authorization server
 excerpt: How to set up a custom authorization server in Okta
 layout: Guides
 ---

 <ApiAmProdWarning />

-This guide explains the Custom OAuth 2.0 Authorization Server in Okta and how to set it up.
+This guide explains the custom OAuth 2.0 authorization server in Okta and how to set it up.

 ---

 **Learning outcomes**

-Set up and test your Authorization Server.
+Set up and test your authorization server.

 **What you need**